zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 To enter the editor, type `nvim` (or `nvim <FILE NAME>` if you wish to start editing a certain file).

 Unlike conventional editors, all editing could (and should) be done via the keyboard only.
 This is, of course, in pure pursuit of editing efficiency (as moving your hands from the home row of keys take time).

+However, the goal of a computer is to serve the user and the user shouldn't be limited on how they "should" interact with the computer.
+Thus, I recommend first restricting yourself to navigating with efficient keybinds, then interacting with the editor however you want after you are familar with them.

 If you started the editor with `nvim` without a file name, copy the following dummy text into your editor by first selecting all the text, then enter your terminal and press `i`, followed by `<CTRL>v` (or `<CMD>v` on macOS), followed by `<ESC>`.
 Your editor should now contain the dummy text.